karinlag/2013-07-Oslo/python-programming/2_Flow_Control.md

 So, what happens in this example?

 -   On line 1 we define a counter.
 While loops often have something that is is being incremented, i.e. added to every time the loop runs

 -   On line 3 we begin the while loop.
 The conditional of the while loop is in this case whether the counter is less than the length of the sequence object we are operating on.
-Since the last element in the list will always be one less than the length of the list, this will become false
+The length of a list is always one more than the last index of the list, so when we do less than the length of it we go to the last, but no longer

 -   On line 4, we compute the product of the elements just to make this more interesting.